Why the Second Amendment Requires the Regulation of Automatic Weapons

 A False Analogy

-What I will say is that the Supreme Court's statement that "Just as the First Amendment protects modern forms of communiciations, and the Fourth Amendment applies to modern forms of search, the Second Amendment extends, prima facie, to all instruments that constitute bearable arms, even those that were not in existence at the time of the founding" (Heller p.8).
+What I will say is that the Supreme Court's statement that "Just as the First Amendment protects modern forms of communications, and the Fourth Amendment applies to modern forms of search, the Second Amendment extends, prima facie, to all instruments that constitute bearable arms, even those that were not in existence at the time of the founding" (Heller p.8) is a false analogy.
 Prima facie, in legal terms, means it's a fact on its face unless proven otherwise.

 The equivalency of all bearable arms is a preposterous concept.
-It is a false analogy to equate whether what someone says, writes, or hears is "indecent" or whether using thermal imaging with someone's utility bills to surmise they are growing marijuana in their house constitutes a search as the same as giving a gun that can fire only three or four bullets per minute the same legal status as one that can fire hundreds, merely because it can be carried by a person.
-This is a perfect example of pure logic yielding an absurd result.
+It is a false analogy to equate whether what someone says, writes, or hears is "indecent" or whether using thermal imaging and someone's utility bills to surmise they are growing marijuana in their house constitutes a search is analogous to giving a gun that can fire only three or four bullets per minute the same legal status as one that can fire 800 to 1,500, merely because a person can carry them.
+This syllogism is a perfect example of pure logic yielding an absurd result.
+No one ever died from reading or seeing something obscene.
+No one ever died from an unreasonable home search, well, almost no one.
+According to the Centers for Disease Control, 49,000 people were killed by guns in 2021.

-In 1791, guns weighed ten pounds, and an expert marksman could shoot only three or four rounds per minute.
+In 1791, guns were handmade, weighed ten pounds, and an expert marksman could shoot only three or four rounds per minute.
 The guns were inaccurate, useless beyond 100 yards, and dangerous to the shooter.
 Today, automatic weapons shoot between 800 and 1,500 rounds per minute.
 Sniper rifles may be accurate to a range of two miles.
-The Brown Bess musket of the Revolutionary War period weighed ten pounds, while modern pistols can be carried in a woman's purse where her two-year-old can get it and shoot her mother dead in the supermarket.
+While the Brown Bess musket of the Revolutionary War period weighed ten pounds, modern pistols can be carried in a woman's purse where her two-year-old toddler can reach it and shoot her mother dead in the supermarket.
 The Supreme Court is saying that these two guns are equivalent under the law.
 And this is the reason so many people claim a blanket "right to bear arms."

 Starting with: "All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives."